If you have questions, please contact the Artifact Evaluation Chairs: firstname.lastname@example.org

 Who will review my artifact form?

-The reviewers of your paper will not have access to the Artifact form.
-If your submitted paper is accepted to FPGA 2021, then the Artifact form will be reviewed.
+If your submitted paper is accepted to FPGA 2023, then the Artifact form will be reviewed by the Artifact Evaluation Chairs.
 The Artifact Evaluation Committee (AEC) will review the information provided, and will check that artifacts are indeed available at the URLs provided.
 They will also help authors improve their forms, in a double-open arrangement.
-If authors select this option (by answering yes to question 12), their paper may be evaluated for the Artifacts Available – Reusable or Artifacts Available Functional badges.
+If authors select this option, their paper may be evaluated for the Artifacts Available – Reusable or Artifacts Available – Functional badges.
 Some papers will be evaluated for the ACM “Results Replicated” badge.
 If your paper is chosen, then the artifact evaluation committee will be in contact with the authors if they have questions regarding your artifacts.

 How will review of artifacts interact with the double-blind review process?